33 Fun Things to Do in NYC: Unique & Unusual Activities

 10. Bow Before The Brooklyn Bridge

-Connecting Manhattan and Brooklyn over the East River, the Brooklyn Bridge has been seen as a feat of America.
+Connecting Manhattan and Brooklyn over the East River, the Brooklyn Bridge has been seen as a feat of American engineering.

 The beautiful bridge is a symbol of quintessential New York City.
 Take in breathtaking sights of the New York Harbor and stunning views of the Manhattan skyline, as well as the Hudson River and Brooklyn Bridge Park.